CrunchyData/pg_tileserv/README.md

 * `id`, `name` and `schema` are the fully qualified, table and schema name of the database table.
 * `bounds` and `center` give the extent and middle of the data collection, in geographic coordinates.
 The order of coordinates in bounds is [minlon, minlat, maxlon, maxlat].
 The order of coordinates in center is [lon, lat].
 * `tileurl` is the standard substitution pattern URL consumed by map clients like [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/) and [OpenLayers](https://openlayers.org).
-* `attributes` is a list of attributes in the table, with their data types.
-The `description` field can be set using the `COMMENT` SQL command:
+* `attributes` is a list of attributes in the table, with their data types and descriptions.
+The column `description` field can be set using the `COMMENT` SQL command, for example:
   ```sql
   COMMENT ON COLUMN ne_50m_admin_0_countries.name_long IS 'This is the long name';
   ```